Dante Alighieri Society of Denver - Genealogy Presentation - Syllabus

 - Italian Civil Registration (Stato Civile Italiano) 1866-present (availability of online records varies by province, most end c.1918-1940s)

 - Ancestry Library Edition is available at the Denver Public Library and its branches, Douglas County Libraries, Jefferson County Libraries and Arapahoe County Libraries.
 You must be in a library to access it.
 You might check your local library or branch to see if it's available there.
 When using Ancestry Library Edition, the links to Ancestry on this page won't work.
 You can find their immigration database under the "Search" tab, then "Immigration and Travel."

 Compiled by Joe Beine, 2019.
-May not be reproduced without permission.
+May be printed for personal use.

 URL for this webpage: https://www.genesearch.com/dante/